-When you choose an explainer to talk about your product, service, a process or an idea, you also need to think really hard about what kind of video you want – whether you’re a brand manager, VP of Sales, HR manager, corporate communicator or trainer-educator.
+When you choose an explainer to talk about your product, service, process, or idea, you also need to think really hard about what kind of video you want – whether you’re a brand manager, VP of Sales, HR manager, corporate communicator, or trainer-educator.
 You have to ask yourself these questions: Who is my audience?
 Who am I targeting?
 What is my goal?
 What mood or message do I want to convey?
 What’s my budget?
 Depending on the answers, you might end up choosing one of these styles:

 What’s the difference between 2D and 3D?
 3D looks much more textured and realistic, has high quality and is visually stunning.
 But 3D animation is expensive compared to 2D, and is not a suitable option for those on a small budget.